-From hand paddles, to stretch chords, to drag suits, to swimmer’s fins, and so on and so forth, there is no shortage of different forms of swimming equipment to play with that is designed to help you level up your brute strength in the pool.
+From hand paddles, to stretch chords, to drag suits, to swimmer’s fins, to VASA trainers to the swimmer’s parachute, and so on and so forth, there is no shortage of different forms of swimming equipment to play with that is designed to help you level up your brute strength in the pool.

 Below I outlined three ways that you can achieve your goal of becoming a more powerful swimmer.